blueschu/purecipher/README.md

 [dependencies]
 purecipher = { git = "https://github.com/blueschu/purecipher" }
 ```

+Since the purecipher library is designed to demonstrate the implementation of
+foreign function interfaces, it of courses exposes a C API.
+This interface is
+described by the C header file `./include/purecipher.h`.
+To use purecipher in a
+C project, simply `#include` this header file and ensure that the purecipher
+library file is discoverable at link time.
+To use the purecipher library in a
+non-C, non-Rust environment, you may either employ a language specific FFI
+library or make use of one the wrapper libraries provided in the `./wrappers`
-Usage instructions for each of the languages specific wrappers implemented for
+of this repository.
+Usage instructions for each of these wrappers are
-this library are documented in the `README.md` files found in their respective
+documented in the `README.md` files  found in their respective source roots.
-source roots.

 ## Building
 All components of this repository can be built using CMake for convenience.
 To